Caleb-Mantey/design-patterns-in-js/Readme.md

 ### SOLID
 Solid principles helps in reducing tight coupling between classes in our code.
 Tight coupling is when a group of classes highly depend on one another.
 Loose coupling is the opposite of tight coupling and this approach makes our code more reusable, readable, flexible, stable and maintainable.
-It is advisable to avoid tight coupling as much as possible and always make your code loosely coupled.
+It is advisable to avoid tight coupling as much as possible and always make your code is loosely coupled.

 **SOLID** stands for
 - S - Single Responsibility Principle